Jarvis-Consulting-Group/jarvis_data_eng-drkcn94/README.md

 ## Miscellaneous
-- I have been playing and training for badminton for over a decade for enjoyment, always looking to improve on how I play
+- Throughout my life, I have always been involved in badminton by training and playing in tournaments and managing my own badminton club with weekly sessions
-- I love reading about my next potential travel destination
+- Growing up with a love for computer hardware, I delve into the world of building custom PCs, constantly exploring the latest consumer tech to share with friends and family
-- Growing up with a Dad that loved building computers, I got into it as well and always look into the latest consumer computer technology and building custom PCs for friends and myself
+- I am always learning more about the world and creating an itinerary for my next trip